ye-ziii/ML-Projects/README.md

 ## Machine Learning Projects
 ### Project 1: Loan Interest Rate Prediction
-This project aims to
+This project aims to analyze the various borrower information in the loan market and build machine learning models to predict the interest rate assigned to the loan.

 **Corresponding Files:**

-_"DS_article_nlp_analysis.ipynb": actual code with details about datasets, project major sections, and authors._
+_"loan_interest_prediction.ipynb": code with details about datasets, project major sections, and authors._

-_"DS_article_nlp_analysis.pdf": PDF presentation slides of the core business insights, findings, key conclusions, and recommendations._

 ### Project 2: Customer Churn Prediction
 This project aims to